-- 13. Remove the configuration used for the previous step.
+13. Remove the configuration used for the previous step.
 Before moving on to the next step it is important that the configuration from the previous step is removed.
 This involves removing the route-maps, prefix-lists and the per-neighbour configuration to set communities.
-All router teams should do this, and then do a soft reset of their eBGP peerings. - 14.
-Implement the following policies to influence inbound traffic flows using the AS path prepend method.
+All router teams should do this, and then do a soft reset of their eBGP peerings.

+14. Implement the following inbound policies using the AS path prepend method.
 This step introduces the second of two methods of influencing inbound policies.
 As for the previous step, read the instructions carefully, and discuss within your team, and within your AS, how you are going to implement the following.